Gcav66/mongo-twitter-watson/README.md

 #IBM Watson: Justin Bieber has more self-discipline than Plato

-##Using IBM Watson's Personality Insights API to compare tweets from Justin Bieber and @DailyPlato
+##Using MongoDB, Twitter, and IBM Watson's Personality Insights API to compare tweets from Justin Bieber and @DailyPlato